Françoise Frenkel: Régime change

 Françoise Frenkel remained in Berlin.
 The shop was already facing an officially mandated boycott in 1933, but it remained open.
 After 1935 practical problems increased.
 There was intervention from the censors and there were other political pressures.
 Sources refer to an absence of practical backing from the French embassy.
 Run by a Polish Jewess, it was remarkable that the book store was able to operate at all right through till 1939.
 It is possible the business stayed open because its activities enjoyed the support of powerful French publishing houses and French politicians, not all of whom were at this stage committed enemies of Nazi Germany.

-She was in Berlin in November 1938 to experience National Crystal Night ("Reichskristallnacht") when synagogues and the premises of Jewish businesses were attacked.
+She was in Berlin in November 1938 to experience Kristallnacht when synagogues and the premises of Jewish businesses were attacked.
 She experienced the officially sanctioned pogrom from the streets but her book store was spared.
-As war loomed she accepted that there was no future left for her in Germany, and in August 1939 she escaped as a passenger on a special train to Paris organised by the French embassy.
+As World War II loomed she accepted that there was no future left for her in Germany, and in August 1939 she escaped as a passenger on a special train to Paris organised by the French embassy.
 Her personal belongings were seized by the Nazis.
 In Berlin, the remaining stock of the "Maison du Livre français" was also seized.